Tomshiii/ahk_wiki/Latest/Classes/Editors/adobe.md

 ## <u>`prem.getTimeline()`</u>
 A function to retrieve the coordinates of the Premiere timeline.
 These coordinates are then stored within the `Prem {` class.
 > ###### ⚠️ *It is important to note that this function will need to retrieve the coordinates for every instance of the class; ie. if you have two scripts that both include the `Prem {` class, they will both need to individually retrieve and store the timeline coordinates.
-Due to my scripts not sharing this information in any way, you may notice a few scripts all individually retrieve and store this information.
-This behaviour is normal and expected.* ⚠️
+Some of my scripts attempt to share this information with each other, but if you notice multiple scripts retrieving and storing the same information this can be expected.* ⚠️
 ```c#
 prem.getTimeline()
 ```